jfletcher-nuxeo/cvs-dashboard/README.md

-# Nuxeo Case Management Workflow Dashboards Parent Project
+# Nuxeo CVS Dashboard Parent Project

-This repository is for building the Plugin and Marketplace package for the Case Management Workflow Dashboards.
+This repository is for building the Plugin and Marketplace package for the CVS Dashboard.

-This sample uses [Nuxeo Data Visualzation](https://doc.nuxeo.com/x/WZCRAQ) to present a dashboard for each Case Management Workflow.
+This sample uses [Nuxeo Data Visualzation](https://doc.nuxeo.com/x/WZCRAQ) to present a dashboard for the CVS demo.

 # Building